kostyaVyrodov/education/languages/js/README.md

 Execution context tells which lexical environment is currently running

 Lexical scope (available data + variables where the function was defined) determines our available variables.
-Not where the function is called (dynamic scope)
+Not where the function is called (dynamic scope).
+For example, 1 function invokes other function and both functions have declaration of variables with same names.
+Dynamic scope allows to avoid collisions of variables.

 **Hoisting**